 b.
 EURO 6d-Temp certification

 The rapid replacement of the base with vehicles certified to Euro 6d-Temp is a very effective way of further reducing NOx emissions in road traffic.
 Many models with this certification will be launched over the coming months.
 We ourselves plan to have converted over 30 currently available models and over 200 variants to the Euro 6d-Temp standard (RDE level 1) by September 2018.
 And all this a year before it becomes mandatory for all vehicles.
 Our customers will therefore have an ever-wider range of such vehicles to choose from over the coming months.
-The first model series is the CLS.
-Other model series, such as the new A-Class and C-Class, as well as the G-Class and the new engines will follow in succession in existing model.
+Examples are the CLS, the new A-Class and C-Class, as well as the G-Class and also new engines following in succession in existing model.

 Figure 2: Example of the frequency distribution of RDE measurements in two Mercedes-Benz vehicles.
 To achieve certification, the Euro 6d-Temp RDE threshold limit of 168 mg/km may not be exceeded.
 In the vast majority of journeys, however, emissions are significantly lower.
 This explains why rapid penetration of the existing base of vehicles by vehicles with the new certificate will significantly improve air quality.